 Half a million students are looking for new ways to pay their way through university.
-That’s how many people will be affected every year now that university maintenance grants have been killed off by the government.

-But all is not lost for those who will no longer get a maintenance grant.
+All is not lost for those who will no longer get a maintenance grant.
 While the costs of higher education have undoubtedly gone up in recent years, there is evidence to suggest that getting a degree can be a great career investment, and there are still many ways you can get the money to fund your studies…

 1. Government student loans